do-me/fast-instagram-scraper/README.md

 # Fast Instagram Scraper
-v1.2.3

-## Jupyter and fully functional command line version available!
+v2.0.0 (beta)

+## Scrapes metadata and images *fast* over the Tor network.
+No login, no API-key needed.

 A fast Instagram Scraper based on Torpy.
-Scrapes post metadata for multiple hashtags and [location ids](https://geo.rocks/post/mining-locations-ids/) sequentially, concurrently or combined.
+Downloads post metadata and images for multiple hashtags and [location ids](https://geo.rocks/post/mining-locations-ids/) sequentially, concurrently or combined.
 Multithreading supported.

 *Requirements: [Torpy](https://github.com/torpyorg/torpy) package installed but no login and no API-Key.
 Working for all OS.*

-Please use responsibly and respect Instagram's terms of use!
-If you enjoy Fast Instagram Scraper consider giving a ⭐
+## Please use responsibly and respect Instagram's terms of use!
+This tool is exclusively thought for research purposes, not for commercial use!
+If you enjoy Fast Instagram Scraper consider giving a ⭐.

 *Update December 2020*: Hashtags will be mined around 4-5 times faster due to larger batches even though Tor end nodes get blocked more often than for location IDs.

+*Update January 2021*: Downloading images now supported - also in combination with multithreading!

 *For newbies*: See the Helper_Functions.ipynb jupyter notebook to get a quick idea of how Fast Instagram Scraper works!

 ## Command Line Version
 ![Fast Instagram Scraper](https://github.com/do-me/fast-instagram-scraper/blob/main/fast-instagram-scraper-cli.gif)

-## Jupyter Version
+## Jupyter Version [deprecated]
 ![Fast Instagram Scraper](https://github.com/do-me/fast-instagram-scraper/blob/main/Fast%20Instagram%20Scraper.gif)

 For this scraper I had the same motivation as for [Simple Instagram Scraper](https://github.com/do-me/Simple-Instagram-Scraper):